Salvador-Labs/Automated-PWPID/README.md

 If only running the gradient threshold sweep is desired:

-<pre>python main.py "./path/to/file.npy" thresh -b_thresh 0.0 -t_thresh 5.0 -nthresh 100 -mode parallel </pre>
+<pre>python main.py "./path/to/file.npy" thresh -b_thresh 0.0 -t_thresh 0.5 -nthresh 100 -mode parallel </pre>

-The code snippet above will compute the gradient image of `file.npy` and run the gradient threshold sweep from `0.0` to `5.0` with `100` values.
-Results will be saved in `num_markers.csv`
+The code snippet above will compute the gradient image of `file.npy` and run the gradient threshold sweep from `0.0` to `0.5` with `100` values.
+Results will be saved in `num_markers.csv`.
+The gradient threshold sweep can take `.tif` and `.tiff` files as input.
+All outputs will be saved as `.npy` files.

 If wanting to watershed an image at a specific gradient threshold:

 <pre>python main.py "./path/to/file.npy" watershed 0.15 </pre>

 The code snippet above will compute the gradient image of `file.npy` and perform the watershed transform with the gradient threshold `0.15`.
 Output files from step 4 above will be saved.
+The watershed function can take `.tif` and `.tiff` files as input.
+All outputs will be saved as `.npy` files.

 If you want to phase-ID a watershedded image:

 <pre>python main.py "./path/to/file_avg_img.npy" phase_id 100 180 </pre>

 The code snippet above will phase-ID the input post-watershed image with regions assigned the marker average greyscale according to black-grey threshold `100` and grey-white threshold `180`.
+The phase-id function _cannot_ take `.tif` and `.tiff` files as input, only `.npy` files.
+This function should only be used on the `file_avg_img.npy` output from the watershed function.
+All outputs will be saved as `.npy` files.

+### Converting between 3D `.npy` and 2D `.tiff` stacks with `CONV_FILE.py`

+It is common for 3D microstructure reconstructions to be saved as a stack of 2D images in a single `.tif` or `.tiff` file. `CONV_FILE.py` contains functions that allow users to convert between `.npy` files and `.tif` and `.tiff` files.

+To convert a `.tif` file to a `.npy` file:

+<pre>python CONV_FILE.py "./path/to/file.tif" </pre>

+the `.npy` file will be saved at `./path/to/file.npy`.

+To convert a `.npy` file to a `.tiff` file:

+<pre>python CONV_FILE.py "./path/to/file.npy" </pre>

+the `.npy` file will be saved at `./path/to/file.tiff`.

+To convert a `.npy` file to a `.tif` file:

+<pre>python CONV_FILE.py "./path/to/file.npy" -format .tif</pre>

+the `.npy` file will be saved at `./path/to/file.tif`.
+When using the `-format` flag with `.tif` or `.tiff`, the code assumes that the input file has the `.npy` format.